aleluca29/PDBachelorThesis/README.md

     npm start
     ```

-3. Launch the app on your mobile device using Expo Go.
+3. Launch the Parkinson Center app on your mobile device using Expo Go.
-4. Register a new user or login with existing credentials.
+4. Register a new user or login with existing account.
 5. Navigate through the app to:
-    - *Detect*: Record, upload, and analyze voice samples.
+    - *Detect*: Record, upload and see the results of the voice audios.
-    - *Learn*: Access educational resources to learn about Parkinson’s disease.
+    - *Learn*: Access educational resources to learn about Parkinson’s Disease.
     - *Profile*: Manage your profile.
     - *Appointment*: Book and manage appointments with specialists.